-Helping Your Community Create Pre-Arrest Diversion (Civil Citation) Programs: An Effective Alternative to Arrest
+Helping Your Community Create Pre-Arrest Diversion Programs: An Effective Alternative to Arrest

-The Civil Citation Diversion & Deflection Network helps communities and local leaders identify, design, implement and measure pre-arrest diversion programs for adults and juveniles, an effective, modern criminal justice solution.
+The Civil Citation Diversion & Deflection Network helps local leaders identify, design, implement and measure pre-arrest diversion programs for adults and juveniles.

 Learn more about CCN